aaronholla/wyncode-notes/The Internet.md

 # Intro to the Internet

 What are the underlying things that happen when you make a request.
+Strings are the only thing you can send over the internet.
+Different protocals are just ways of interpreting the string that is sent.

 ## How it works